 The High Resolution Imaging Science Experiment (HiRISE) camera on NASA's Mars Reconnaissance Orbiter provided this image.
 Identification of iron or calcium carbonates at this site, and also of clay minerals indicating a formerly wet environment, comes from an observation by the Compact Reconnaissance Imaging Spectrometer for Mars (CRISM) on the same orbiter.
 In the presence of water and other conditions, carbon dioxide in the atmosphere can be captured into carbonate minerals.

+The image is presented in false color, making differences in surface composition more visible than they would appear to the human eye.
+It combines information collected separately in red, blue-green, and near-infrared wavelengths.
 The image is from HiRISE observation ESP_012897_168, made on April 27, 2009, and centered at 11.6 degrees south latitude, 51.9 degrees east longitude.
 Other image products from this observation are available at http://hirise.lpl.arizona.edu/ESP_012897_1685 .